Want to set up your general contracting business in D.C. but don’t know where to start? We’ve got you covered.

 There are five general contractor licenses types:

-What differentiates the classes?
-The limit of a single contract value your business can accept.
-On the low end is Class H, with a project value cap of $500,000.
-Alternatively, Class A construction manager licenses have no contract value limitations.
+The difference between classes is the limit of a single contract value your business can accept.
+For example, on the low end is Class H, with a project value cap of $500,000.
+Alternatively, Class A construction manager licenses have no contract value limitations but limits at least two and a half million dollars ($2,500,000) per occurrence of bodily injury or property damage resulting from work done.

 Most states require passing an exam before earning your contractor license, but the District of Columbia skips that step.
 While you won’t need to pass an exam for a general contracting license, there are a few other steps to complete before applying for licensure.